 When I first arrive in a new place, my favourite thing to do is a walking tour.
-Usually I will opt for a free (tips based) walking tour, as I have found them to be fantastic.
+Usually, I will opt for a free (tips-based) walking tour, as I have found them to be fantastic.
 In Porto we did not one, but two walking tours with Porto Walkers.
-First we did the Classical Tour, which covers much of the popular historical aspect of Porto.
-We got a great background to help understand many of the things we were to see in the city.
+First, we did the Classical Tour, which covers many of the popular historical aspects and tourist attractions of Porto, Portugal.
+We got a great background to help us understand many of the things we were to see in the city.

 The second tour we did was the Porto Lifestyle Tour, which goes to an entirely different part of the city and focuses more on Portugal today and how people live.

 I enjoyed both of these tours, and would happily recommend them, but there are many more out there.
-These really are great free things to do in Porto.
+These really are some of the best free things to do in Porto.
 Here are just a few more options you may be interested in.

 - Private Porto Secrets Walking Tour